What Is Apache OFBiz? Open Source ERP Framework Guide

 What Is Apache OFBiz ERP?

-A Brief History of Apache OFBiz
+A Brief History and Community Behind Apache OFBiz

 How Apache OFBiz Works as an ERP Framework